kappxl/cordova-plugin-camera-permission/README.md

----
-title: Camera Permission
-description: Handle and request camera permission on Android.
----

 # cordova-plugin-camera-permission

+Handle and request camera permission on Android.

-Depends on cordova-android >= 12 (at version < 12 it is not needed).
+Depends on cordova-android >= 12 (below version 12 it is not needed).

 This plugin defines a global `navigator.camera` object, which provides an API for handling the camera permission of the device.